Skip to content

 1and1 Hosting’s Positives;

-1 and 1 have many positives to their service, some being their features, their performance and their plans.
+1 and 1 have many positives to their service, some being their features, performance, and plans.

 Three plans for WordPress are offered by 1 and 1.
-Every plan is different as would be more suitable for different customers.
-This means choosing the best plan for you is quite simple depending on what type of site/sites you are wanting to host.
+Every plan is different as it would be more suitable for different customers.
+This means choosing the best plan for you is quite simple, depending on what type of site/sites you want to host.

-Overall 1 and 1 are a very cheap host for WordPress.
-Their plans start from less than a pound and go up to no dearer than £10.
-You couldn’t ask for anything better in terms of price unless you want free hosting.
-The renewal price after the initial twelve months is also very cheap.
-With the plan costing 99p only going up to £4.99 a month.
+Overall, 1 and 1 are very cheap hosts for WordPress.
+Their plans start from less than a pound and go up to no lower than £10.
+You couldn’t ask for a better price unless you want free hosting.
+The renewal price after the initial twelve months is also very low.
+The plan costs 99p and only goes up to £4.99 a month.

-With every plan, you also get access to a free domain which is another benefit of 1 and 1.
-This domain is free for up to twelve months and after that, you will need to renew the domain.
+With every plan, you also get access to a free domain, which is another benefit of 1 and 1.
+This domain is free for up to twelve months, and after that, you will need to renew it.

-Many of the features offered by 1 and 1 are great and they all try to help the security and performance of your website.
-All the features I’ve talked about previously including the CDN, geo-redundancy and the security features are all there to help your website perform to its best.
-There are also many ways to gain information and help from 1 and 1 including their live chat, tutorials and their hotline.
+Many of the features offered by 1 and 1 are great, and they all try to help your website’s security and performance.
+All the features I’ve talked about previously, including the CDN, geo-redundancy, and security features, are all there to help your website perform at its best.
+There are also many ways to gain information and help from 1 and 1, including their live chat, tutorials, and hotline.

-1 and 1’s uptime is also another positive as its generally closer to 100% than it is to 99%, although they do not provide a legitimate guarantee on their uptime like many competitors.
+1 and 1’s uptime is also another positive, as it is generally closer to 100% than it is to 99%, although they do not provide a legitimate guarantee on their uptime like many competitors.

 1and1 Hosting’s Negatives;

 One of the biggest downfalls of 1 and 1 would be their customer service.
-I had a small experience with their live chat feature and I have come away with a bad experience.
-The ‘expert’ was very direct, blunt and aggressive in the way that they answered a small basic question.
+I had a small experience with their live chat feature and have had a bad experience.
+The ‘expert’ was straightforward, blunt and aggressive in the way that they answered a small fundamental question.
 I’ve talked about this above.
-This was totally out of order and it doesn’t seem to be a one-off.
-I looked at various other reviews and it seems many people have had bad experiences with their customer service.
-Although there are many other opportunities to be had in terms of their customer service and they may be very different experiences.
+This was totally out of order and doesn’t seem to be a one-off.
+I looked at various other reviews, and it seems many people have had bad experiences with their customer service.
+Although there are many other opportunities to be had in terms of customer service, they may be very different experiences.

-1 and 1 also don’t use cPanel, which is a control panel/dashboard many customers would be familiar with.
-1 and 1’s own panel may get a bit confusing if you’re a customer coming from hosting with cPanel.
+1 and 1 also don’t use cPanel, a control panel/dashboard many customers would be familiar with.
+1 and 1’s own panel may get confusing if you’re a customer from hosting with cPanel.
 This is because you are used to the way things work on cPanel.

 1and1 Hosting: My thoughts;

-Personally, I wouldn’t use 1 and 1 hosting, mainly because of the customer service experience.
-I really felt that the expert did not want to help me.
+I wouldn’t use 1 and 1 hosting, mainly because of the customer service experience.
+I felt that the expert did not want to help me.
 I don’t do bad customer service.
-With that said all of the features they offer makes them look like a web hosting anyone should consider.
-1 and 1 offer many ways to protect your WordPress sites and also many ways to enhance the performance of your sites.
-They can also be a bit vague with some of the features they offer, especially their uptime saying they offer ‘nearly 100% uptime’.
+That said, all of their features make them look like a web hosting anyone should consider.
+1 and 1 offer many ways to protect your WordPress sites and enhance their performance.
+They can also be vague with some of their features, especially their uptime, saying they offer ‘nearly 100% uptime’.
 What does that mean?

-But realistically if I was to take away my experiences with 1 and 1 I would recommend using.
-Other than their customer service, every other feature makes them look like a great hosting provider.
+But realistically if I were to take away my experiences with 1 and 1 I would recommend using.
+Besides their customer service, every other feature makes them look like a great hosting provider.
 I have rated this company 2 out of 5 stars.
-The reason for this is because of the customer service.
-Without my experience the rating would of been easily at least a 3 stars, but probably a 4 star rating.
+The reason for this is customer service.
+Without my experience, the rating would have been at least a 3 stars, but probably a 4 star rating.

 FAQ